Pfeffer Simpelgotisch

-Blackletter typefaces know two forms of “s”— the round one (“s”) and the long one (“ſ ”)—the use of which abides by certain rules.
+Blackletter typefaces know two forms of “s”— the round one (“s”) and the long one (“ſ”)— the use of which abides by certain rules.
 Moreover, they use ligatures, including some mandatory ones.
-Pfeffer Simpelgotisch’s very special feature now is its having ſ and s as well as the ligatures automatically set, provided that the employed software support OpenType features:
+Pfeffer Simpelgotisch’s very special feature now is its having ſ and s as well as the ligatures automatically set, provided that the employed software supports OpenType features:

 (“blimp airline’s captain’s hat”)